-Ground source heat pumps (GSHPs) may seem complex, but they are quite simple bits of kit.
-Here’s everything you’ll need to know if you’re thinking of installing one in your home.
+Ground source heat pumps may seem complex, but they are quite simple bits of kit.
+Here we explain what you need to know before investing in one for your home.

-There are two main parts of a ground source heat pump:
+There are two main elements of a ground source heat pump system:

-- The ground array – which can be either vertical (installed in a borehole, which may be up to 100m deep), or horizontal (installed at a depth of around 1.2m) – which is buried underground
+- The ground array – which can be either vertical or horizontal – which is buried underground.

 - The noticeable bit in the house is the heat pump itself.
 Some of these include a hot water cylinder and can be as big as a large filing cabinet.
 The smallest pumps, such as those in the Kensa Heat Pump range, can be fitted in an under-sink kitchen cupboard.

 How Do Ground Source Heat Pumps Work?

-A mixture of water and anti-freeze is pumped around a ground array and absorbs solar energy stored in the ground.
-Heat is extracted using compression and expansion technology; this energy is then made available to heat the house.
+A mix of water and anti-freeze is pumped around the ground array; this absorbs the solar energy stored in the ground.
+Heat is extracted using compression and expansion technology and the energy is made available to heat the house.

-A good installer will investigate the ground conditions before designing and sizing the ground array.
+A good installer will investigate the ground conditions before designing and sizing a ground source heat pump system.

 How are Ground Source Heat Pumps Installed?

-You will either have a horizontal ground array installed, or boreholes can be dug for a vertical installation.
-The choice will depend on the space available and your ground conditions.
+It depends on whether you have a horizontal or a vertical array, and this will depend on the space available and your ground conditions.

 - A horizontal array consists of a pipe laid in a serpentine closed loop in a trench, usually 1.2m deep.
 You will need a fairly large garden — allow 500m² for a 10kW heat pump in clay soil, and twice that for sandy soil.
-Pipes can be a straight pipe or in coils, called a ‘slinky’ pipe
+Pipes can be a straight pipe or in coils, called a ‘slinky’ pipe.